MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Move-CsRgsConfiguration.md

 ```

 ### -Source
-FQDN of the pool where the Office Communications Server 2007 R2 or Lync Server 2010Response Group application is currently hosted (the "copy from" location).
+FQDN of the pool where the legacy Response Group application is currently hosted (the "copy from" location).

 ```yaml
 Type: String